Chart Color Schemes

 Kurunjang has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 14 projects that could impact the area.
-Notable ones include Western Freeway Upgrade - Melton to Caroline Springs, Cobblebank Train Stabling Facility, Melton Suburban Revitalisation, and Outlook Ride Estate.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 14 projects potentially affecting this region.
+Key initiatives include Western Freeway Upgrade from Melton to Caroline Springs, Cobblebank Train Stabling Facility, Melton Line Upgrade & Cobblebank Stabling Yard, and Melton Suburban Revitalisation.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.